 If you’re seeing an SSL error, there are two possible reasons.
 In either case, reach out to our support team with the server’s IP address if you’re not sure.

-The SSL for Monit has failed to renew, and a new one needs to be manually provisioned.
-This can be done with the following command:
+The SSL for Monit/PHPMA has failed to renew, and a new one needs to be manually provisioned.
+To renew the Monit SSL run the following command:

 gp site monit -ssl-renewal